-Nigeria government is divided into a three tier government of: Federal, State and the grass root government called the Local Government and there are about 701 local governments in the Federal Republic of Nigeria.
-"Nigeria's three largest ethnic groups, the Hausa, Igbo, and Yoruba have maintained historical pre-eminense in Nigeria politics.Competition amongst these three groups have fueled corruption, graft," and other societal ills that do not help the common good nor the realization of the essence of democracy.
+Nigeria government is divided into a three tier government of: Federal, State and the grass root government called the Local Government and there are about 701 local governments in the Federal Republic of Nigeria. ''Nigeria's three largest ethnic groups, the Hausa, Igbo, and Yoruba have maintained historical pre-eminense in Nigeria politics.
+Competition amongst these three groups have fueled corruption, graft," and other societal ills that do not help the common good nor the realization of the essence of democracy.

 A lot of criticisms have been marshalled against the governmental system called democracy.
 These critiques could be called pro-system philosophers.
 The pro- people philosophers consider the wellbeing of the people, their expression, participation, and values in the system.
 It is because the nature of democracy incorporates and allows these important expressions, human right values and objectives to play, that explains why it is preferred to any other governmental forms.

 When democracy and its rules are followed faithfully, the results attained witness to the true nature of democracy.
 When this is not done for some selfish reasons, myriads of problems are detected, as is the case with Nigeria.
 This is not to say that democracy can not be sincerely perculiarised to reflect the culture, history, tradition and needs of a people; but the behavior of our leaders and what they do with the massive powers in their hands, have made many to wonder what form of government we are really practicing: monarchy?oligarchy? diachy? or outright tyranny?
-A philosophical look at the practice of democracy in Nigeria Viz a Viz the true nature of democracy contained in its characteristics will expose properly the democracy in Nigeria, to acquaint ourselves with the span and age of the system here.
+A philosophical look at the practice of democracy in Nigeria Viz a Viz the true nature of democracy contained in its characteristics will expose properly the democracic challenges.
+Before we do this, let us take a very brief look at the history of democracy in Nigeria, to acquaint ourselves with the span and age of the system here.